extenda/shared-workflows/composite-actions/fiscal/spanner-pgadapter-liquibase/README.md

 ## Notes / validation status

-- **Credentials** are handled by `extenda/actions/setup-gcloud@v0` (same as `cloud-sql-liquibase`): the action exports `GOOGLE_APPLICATION_CREDENTIALS`, and only that file *path* is mounted into the PGAdapter container, which then uses Application Default Credentials.
+- **Credentials** are handled by `extenda/actions/setup-gcloud@v0` (same as `cloud-sql-liquibase`): the action exports `GOOGLE_APPLICATION_CREDENTIALS`, and its job-scoped credential *directory* is mounted into the PGAdapter container at its original host path, which then uses Application Default Credentials.
+The directory (not just the one file) is mounted because under Workload Identity Federation the exported config references a second OIDC-token file in the same dir by absolute path.
 The key value is never interpolated into a shell command or written by hand.
 - Sets `spanner.ddl_transaction_mode=AutocommitExplicitTransaction` on the connection so PGAdapter converts Liquibase's transactional DDL into Spanner DDL batches.
 - The fiscal changesets ship on the `fiscal-engine` jar, so callers extract them first